vonhraban/docs-1/pages/faq.md

 service --registry=etcd --registry_address=127.0.0.1:2379
 ```

-### Zero Dependency Discovery
+### Zero Dependency

-Alternatively we can use multicast DNS with the built in MDNS registry for a zero dependency configuration.
-Just pass `--registry=mdns` to your application on startup.
+There's a built in Multicast DNS service registry for a zero dependency configuration.

+Pass `--registry=mdns` or `MICRO_REGISTRY=mdns` to your application on startup.

 ## Where can I run Micro?